itumeleng96/LowCostSmartFarmHub/LowCostSmartFarmHub/server_API/README.md

 This Folder Contains the Docker.yml file and other folders for running the Server Applications

--MQTT Server on Port 1883
+MQTT Server on Port 1883
--Influx DB on Port 8086
+Influx DB on Port 8086
--Grafana on Port 3000
+Grafana on Port 3000

 The work is based on [Gautier Mechling](https://github.com/Nilhcem)'s [home-monitoring-grafana](https://github.com/Nilhcem/home-monitoring-grafana)